nawafinity/php-simple-orm/README.md

-# php-simple-orm
+# About Library

- A simple php ORM library, which I made it for learning and fun.
+I made it for learning.

+## Installation

+Just clone it and you are ready to go.